School Science Lessons

 Lead, element, Lead foil, Lead shot, Lead Plate Electrodes 100 x 50 x 1.5 mm, 100 x 50 x 3 mm, 75 x 25 x 1.5 mm, Lead cube, 10 mm, 20 mm

-Lead poisoning kills more than half a million people every year from long-term effects such as kidney failure, high blood pressure, heart disease, stroke and it can cause brain damage.
+Lead poisoning kills many people every year from long-term effects such as kidney failure, high blood pressure, heart disease, stroke and brain damage.

 Formerly, ladies used lead carbonate to whiten their laces and some may have died from such use.